kunalj101/python_intro_hackathon/chapter4.md

 Now the distribution looks much closer to normal and effect of extreme values has been significantly subsided.

 *** =instructions
-- Combine both ApplicantIncome and CoapplicantIncome as TotalIncome
+- Add both ApplicantIncome and CoapplicantIncome as TotalIncome
 - Take log transformation of TotalIncome to deal with extreme values